dixonge/gtd-hugo/content/posts/2018-07-28-rise-and-shine-the-extraordinary-story-of-one-mans-journey-from-near-death-to-full-recovery-2.md

 ---
 Incredible loss, incredible journey.
 I first heard of Simon when I saw a TED talk that he gave.
 That led me to this astounding book.

 I recommend this book to everyone I meet who is dealing with either American insurance companies or doctors.
-Simon&#8217;s insights on both, forged through painful trial and error, are eye-opening.
+Simon's insights on both, forged through painful trial and error, are eye-opening.